ADA Compliance Professionals

 What is 508 Compliance Testing and Why does it matter?

-Many organizations regularly conduct 508compliance testing.
-It is a process to evaluate your internet and communication technology products against the established accessibility standards.
+Many organizations regularly conduct 508 compliance testing.
+It is a process to evaluate your internet and communication technology products against established accessibility standards.

-Section 508 is a US federal law that requires government agencies and contractors to make accessible digital content.
-Their public websites, digital services or hardware should meet 508compliance standards.
+Section 508 is a US federal law that requires government agencies and contractors to make digital content accessible.
+Their public websites, digital services, or hardware should meet 508 compliance standards.
 Overlooking 508 compliance audits may result in legal issues and lost contracts.

 TL;DR: Why 508 Compliance Testing Matters